Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 Starting small with generalized collections will help draw users in.
 The sub-categories guide them toward the actual product they want.

-Watch Outfitters uses a similar strategy, simplifying their structure to make the experience as easy as possible:
+Watch Outfitters uses a similar content marketing strategy, simplifying its structure to make the experience as easy as possible:

 Decision fatigue will kill your conversions!
 Make it easy for your customers to choose what they want by simplifying your shop’s structure in the collections section of your Shopify dashboard.